ctschroeder/tutorials/Voyant.md

 ### Step 10: Embed a corpus or tool visualization in a blog post or website

 #### Note: on Feb 2 we had trouble exporting images using the html snippet or png file.
 There seems to be a bug in Voyant.
+Here are two other options:

-Instead, take a screenshot of your visualization and copy the LINK to your corpus or visualization in Voyant and put both the static image/screenshot and the link in your blog post.****
+1. Take a screenshot of your visualization and copy the LINK to your corpus or visualization in Voyant and put both the static image/screenshot and the link in your blog post
+2. Select "custom HTML" block in Wordpress.
+Copy the following code into the block:  <iframe src="INSERT YOUR URL HERE" height='800px' width='750px'></iframe> .
+Then go to Voyant.
+Pick the visualization you want to embed and hover over its question mark above the tool/viz.
+You should see a few icons appear; click on the box with the arrow .
+Click "Export", and that tool/viz should appear in a new tab or window all on its own.
+Copy the URL or web address of the new tab and paste it in the code where INSERT YOUR URL HERE appears.
+The live clickable Voyant embed should appear.

+#### Feb 2022 the following wasn't working -- skip to step 11
 Sometimes you might want a LIVE version of your visualization, so people can click around or hover over the visualization to reveal more information.

 * Click Export at the top of the page.